Crime, Law, and Society

 PSY 380 – Psy of Gender (SSC, IP) – Critical analysis of evidence for sex differences, gender roles, and the effect of gender on traditional issues in psychology.
 Topics include parenthood, violence, and sexual orientation.
 What are the differences between men and women?
 Why do we always think of differences?
 In this course, we will review empirical findings regarding common beliefs about gender, the relationship of gender to traditional issues in psychology (e.g., moral development, personality, interpersonal relationships), and special issues pertinent to gender, (e.g., violence, relationships).
 This course is designed to provide students with a critical analysis of evidence for sex differences and similarities, gender roles, and the effect of gender on traditional issues in psychology.
 We will examine psychological theory and research on issues of sex and gender, and the interaction of these topics with interpersonal and organizational issues as well as health and relationships.
 Through readings, lectures, discussions, films, assignments, and exams, we will explore together multiple meanings and constructions of gender.

 PSY 388 Human Sexuality.
 The nature of human sexuality; hormonal, instinctual, and learned factors in sexuality; psychosexual development; sexual orientation; frequency and significance of various types of sexual behavior; sexual inadequacy; sexual deviation.

-SOC 328 Introduction to Social Psychology (SSC) How the thought, feeling, and behavior of individuals are influenced by the actual, imagined, or implied presence of others.
+SOC 328 Self and Society (SSC) How the thought, feeling, and behavior of individuals are influenced by the actual, imagined, or implied presence of others.